joelclermont/joelclermont.com/content/post/2022-05/how-to-not-trim-strings-dynamically.md

 In my case, I was writing code to handle a webhook sent by Twilio.
 Part of the webhook payload is a signature verification header.
 It's important to validate the header against the received message to make sure the message is authentic.
 In Twilio's docs, they specicially mention that [you should NOT trim strings](https://www.twilio.com/docs/usage/security#notes) for their webhook request payload.
 If you do, the signature won't validate and the webhook will be rejected.
 So, how can I turn off the `TrimStrings` middleware for just this one route?

 My solution was to use a really helpful extension point on the `TrimStrings` middleware called `skipWhen`.
 This static method accepts a closure that should return true or false.
-If it returns false, the `TrimStrings` middleware is skipped for that individual request.
+If it returns true, the `TrimStrings` middleware is skipped for that individual request.
 Also, the current request is passed into the closure, so you can use that in your logic.
 In my case, I wanted to just skip it for one particular route, so it was a simple one-liner:

 ```php
 <?php